jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why, since entering the Internet Age, dark majic has skyrocketed in our society.
 The once humble American Dream to own a home, and make an honest living, became a lifestyle of spectacle.

 Small homes became McMansions with luxury baths and kitchens.
-Cars weren't one for a family, but one per person and still got far too big, with more chrome, more horsepower.
+Cars aren't one for a family, but one per person and still got far too big, with more chrome, more horsepower.
 Televisions increased in size to ludicrous proportions.
 Food got supersized while sugar was added to everything we eat.
 Being a sports fan went from being a fun distraction to a full-time occupation.
 Movies became franchise stories that were retold over and over.

 Instead of using digital technology to keep upgrading society, new technology was used to make a matrix of dark majic to keep the Industrial Age alive.
 After 1969, a nation of protagonists and player gods became a society of antagonists and extras.